WE MET BEFORE?

 into the arms of needy/clingy Borderlines.
 On a subconscious level,

-all her loving and abandoning behaviors), replicate
+despite all her loving and alternate abandoning behaviors,

-his boyhood blueprint for attachment.
+replicate his boyhood blueprint for attachment.

 a male was raised by a Queen or Witch-type Borderline, he'll be

 drawn to women with similar traits or characteristics, who will